idebtor/nowic/01GettingStarted.md

     ~/pset01/hellox.exe       # a solution to compare your work ~/pset01/names.txt        # a list of names used in Step 5.
     ```
       __Note for Multi-screen users:__ Remove the following file if GitHub Desktop is displayed off-screen.
-Restart Desktop GitHub.
+Restart Desktop GitHub. (`user` below may be different in your system.)
       ```
       C:\Users\user\AppData\Roaming\GitHub Desktop\window-state.json
       ```